 25 April 2008

-The Bill would extend the right to admission to the freedom of cities or towns to include women, making ceremonial freedoms gender-neutral.
-It would also enable further changes to admission rules and give powers to confer honorary freeman status in certain places within the Confederation of the Clinque Ports, along with related provisions.
+The Borough Freedom Bill would extend the right of admission to the freedom of cities or towns to women, and allow changes to the admission rules.
+It also gives powers to appoint honorary freemen in parts of the Confederation of the Cinque Ports.

 Generated 21 February 2026